ghiacciolodev/Visual-Project-Manager/README.md

     features/     gantt · tasks · members · projects · history
     models/
-  public/config.json               the development defaults nginx.conf                       how the built app is served security-headers.conf.template   CSP, with connect-src substituted at start docker-entrypoint.d/             writes config.json and fills the template
+  public/config.json               the development defaults public/fonts/                    IBM Plex, served from here and not from Google public/privacy/                  the notice, static so it needs no session nginx.conf                       how the built app is served security-headers.conf.template   CSP, with connect-src substituted at start docker-entrypoint.d/             writes config.json and fills the template

 keycloak/
-  realm-export.json     the whole identity setup, version controlled themes/vpm/           the login theme
+  realm-export.json     the whole identity setup, version controlled themes/vpm/           the login theme, and the same two font files

+scripts/demo/     the plan in the screenshots, and what puts it back scripts/deploy/   the systemd timer that runs that on a schedule

-docs/             screenshots, and the brief this started as scripts/demo/     the plan in the screenshots docker-compose.yml
+docs/             screenshots, the deployment notes, and the brief this began as

+docker-compose.yml        the development stack docker-compose.prod.yml   what changes when it is reachable from the internet Caddyfile                 TLS, and which paths Keycloak is allowed to answer
 ```

 ---